siddharthharshraj/avni17nov/content/blogs/2025-06-12-field-visit-to-kollegal-government-hospital.md

   - Field Visit
   - Digital Health
 type: blog
-featuredImage:
-  src: >-
-    /blog-images/2025-06-12-field-visit-to-kollegal-government-hospital/featured.webp
-  alt: Featured image for 2025-06-12-field-visit-to-kollegal-government-hospital
-published: true
+published: True
-description: >
+description: >-
   A firsthand account of how Avni is revolutionizing grassroots healthcare through digital data tools.
 Insights from a business development associate's field visit to Kollegal Government Hospital, highlighting the shift  from paper-based systems to efficient, real-time digital workflows.

 slug: 2025-06-12-field-visit-to-kollegal-government-hospital
 category: Sector
+featuredimage: /blog-images/2025-06-12-field-visit-to-kollegal-government-hospital/featured.webp
 ---

 As a Business Development Associate at Avni, I recently had the privilege of visiting Kollegal Government Hospital during a monthly health camp organized by the Institute of Public Health (IPH) in Chamarajanagar district, Karnataka.
 This wasn’t just a routine site visit—it was a window into the real-world impact of digital healthcare tools.